ilibarra/gimme_motif_bias/README.md

 ```

 ### Output
-- A TSV table with the respective effect sizes, p-values, in long format `see output/a_b_cell_type_motif.txt`
+- A TSV table with the respective effect sizes, p-values, in long format `see output/motif_ensemblid.tsv.gz`
 - Excel table in similar format (if `--xlsx` is given).

+### Multiple runs
+- If running sequencially for several pairs, run with option `--overwrite` to update the current table
+- Values for repeated queries will unless cleaning the output directory.
+This is designed to save CPU time in the long run.

 ### Running time
 - Around 1-2 minutes for one pair.